 Asthma currently affects about 1 in 12 Americans, and there are many well-known people who suffer from the chronic respiratory illness.
 Famous people with asthma include pop star Pink and star athletes Jerome Bettis and David Beckham, who all became successful despite the condition.
 But aside from these modern celebrities, there’s an impressive list of influential historical figures that either had or were suspected to have asthma.
-Read on to learn about some of history’s most famous asthma sufferers, along with insight into how the illness shaped their lives.
+Read on to learn about some of history’s most famous asthma sufferers, insight into how the illness shaped their lives, and how access to medications like Advair can make a big difference.

 Ludwig Van Beethoven